-Bruna Rangel Lima Stuns In Lacy Black Minidress In New Instagram Post
+Bruna Rangel Lima Stuns In Lacy Black Mini Dress In New Instagram Post

 Bruna Rangel Lima continued to attract the attention of her 4.1 million Instagram followers with a new sexy photo today.
-She wore a lacy black minidress and exuded flirty vibes.
+She wore a lacy black mini dress and exuded flirty vibes.

-She sat on a plush, dark brown lounge chair in a well-decorated space.
+She sat on a plush dark brown lounge chair in a well-decorated space.
 She crossed her left leg on top, and rested her hands on the top of her knees.
 Directly behind her was a large column, and a black-framed mirror was visible on the other side of the frame.

 The model’s revealing dress had thin straps, and the top of it was made of lace.
 The lacy portion was seemingly see-through or had a nude base, and her cleavage was left on full show.
 The ensemble hugged her curves tightly, and it flattered her tiny waist and curvy booty.
 The tag revealed that the piece was from the brand Tiger Mist.

-Bruna wore her hair down in a middle part, and her long, straight locks fell in front of her right shoulder and on her back.
+Bruna wore her hair down in a middle part, and her long, straight locks fell in front of her right shoulder and down her back.
 The bright sunlight streamed into the room from the left side of the frame, and it left her locks glowing.

-Furthermore, she wore a heavy makeup application that seemingly included dark, shimmery pink eyeshadow, a dab of silver on her inner lids, and black liner on her lower lids.
+She wore a heavy makeup application that seemingly included dark, shimmery pink eyeshadow, a dab of silver on her inner lids, and black liner on her lower lids.
 She also appeared to rock dark lashes, plenty of blush, and bright pink glossy lipstick.
 The stunner sported a matching black manicure that added an edgy vibe to her outfit.

 Her only visible accessories were her usual nose ring and a couple of rings on her right hand.